forumsbot/terms-of-service/README.md

 # Forums Terms of Service

 By inviting Forums you agree that you have read, understood, and accepted these terms.
 You are also responsible for informing the members in your discord server about these terms.
-If you do not agree with any of these terms, you are prohibited from using or adding any version of Forums to your server.
+If you do not agree with any of these terms, you are prohibited from using or adding any version of Forums to your server.x

 ### Disclaimer